author: niplav, created: 2019-05-22, modified: 2024-12-15, language: english, status: in progress, importance: 3, confidence: other

 And the same for UMAP:

-A steelmanned critique could be that sometimes people use dimensionality reduction techniques for clustering, instead of separating visualization and clustering (such as via good ol' k-means), but t-SNE is sometimes used even for clustering, all my charity is being exhausted at this point.
-But beware:
+A steelmanned critique of these two algorithms could be that sometimes people use dimensionality reduction techniques for clustering, instead of separating visualization and clustering (such as via good ol' k-means), but t-SNE is sometimes used even for clustering, all my charity is being exhausted at this point.

 Cluster sizes in a t-SNE plot mean nothing […]